tawasta/product/product_hide_sale_price/README.rst

 Hide product sale price
 =======================

-Hide sale price from users that not belonging to sales group
+Hide sale price and sale taxes from users that not belonging to sales group

 Configuration
 =============